KLEMATK/alx-airbnb-database/database-adv-script/README.md

-# Joins Queries
+# Subqueries Practice

-This folder contains SQL demonstrating INNER JOIN, LEFT JOIN, and FULL OUTER JOIN (or equivalent).
+This folder contains SQL scripts demonstrating both correlated and non-correlated subqueries.

 ## Queries Included

-1. **INNER JOIN**: Bookings with the users who made them.
-2. **LEFT JOIN**: Properties with their reviews (even properties without reviews).
-3. **FULL OUTER JOIN (or equivalent)**: All users and all bookings, even if the user has no booking or a booking is not linked to a user.
+1. **Non-Correlated Subquery**: Find all properties where the average rating is greater than 4.0.
+2. **Correlated Subquery**: Find users who have made more than 3 bookings.